Table of Contents

 This is a premier music festival dedicated to Saint Tyagaraja.
 It provides a great Carnatic music experience.
 It is an annual event for classical musicians and devotees.
 It celebrates one of the Carnatic music Trinity.

-The core of the festival is the Unchavritti (group singing of the saint’s compositions).
+The core of the Tyagaraja Aradhana music festival is the Unchavritti (group singing of the saint’s compositions).
 Attending in 2026 provides a deeply spiritual and educational experience.
 You can see performances by Carnatic music masters and new talent.
 It’s a masterclass in musical devotion.

-Reverent, traditional, and spiritually uplifting.
+Reverent, traditional, and spiritually uplifting, you should go here.
 A deeply rich experience for fans of South Indian classical music.

 15. Madras Music Season